The Big Heat (album)

 The Big Heat is the debut solo album by American musician Stan Ridgway (former Wall of Voodoo vocalist), released in 1986 by I.R.S.
 Records.
 Named after the 1953 film noir of the same name, the original release consisted of nine songs, including the No. 4 UK hit "Camouflage".
 In 1986, the album reached No. 131 on the Billboard 200.
 The album was re-released in 1993 with six additional tracks and again re-released in 2007.

+Recording

+Ridgway said of the album, "I wanted to bring a lot of influences to the surface.
+In Voodoo, we would take the influences and hide them.
+I wanted to move along and be able to do a jazz song.
+My heroes are people like Miles Davis who go through different musical stages and don't get stagnant."

+Reception

+Spin said, "A man of few words, he makes every line count for something — either an image that evokes a scene or a line of dialogue that evokes a character.
+His decision to build and record in his own studio has paid off with a well-balanced sound that has lots of space for odd acoustic instruments to dart in and out of his synth-based arrangements."